konstantinosanagn/link-prediction/README.md

 `git submodule add https://github.com/facebookresearch/llama`

 `git config -f .gitmodules submodule.llama.ignore dirty # ignore dirty commits in the submodule`

+If you forgot to clone with `--recurse-submodules`, you'll need to run the following command:

+`git submodule update --init --recursive`

 For now, we will use a git submodule to version control the llama editable pip package.